L-R : Bill, Wayne, Matt, Adam, Alex and Neil

 Football for Fathers (FFF) has now evolved considerably from the original idea of a weekly Dad's 'kick-around'.
-In under three years FFF has gone from "jumpers for goalposts" in the local park to a group of over 300+ local Dads (and now Mums), all paying subscriptions, more than six sessions per week on professional, floodlight astro-turf, summer tournaments, awards evenings, charitable fundraising, offers of international friendlies, mountain biking and Ryder Cup golf tournaments.
+In under four years FFF has gone from "jumpers for goalposts" in the local park to a group of over 400+ local Dads (and now Mums), all paying subscriptions, nine sessions per week on professional, floodlight astro-turf, summer tournaments, awards evenings, charitable fundraising, offers of international friendlies, mountain biking and Ryder Cup golf tournaments.

-Three years in, the club has continued to evolve - now running a dedicated session for Womens' Football and our first two evening sessions in nearby Letchworth.
+Four years in, the club has continued to evolve - now running a dedicated session for Football for Women and our first two evening sessions in nearby Letchworth.

 Central to FFF becoming such a success has been the hard work and organisation of the Committee, the support of many people and organisations, the enthusiasm of all our players and our five founding principles below.

 Move to astro - approx 30 signed-up players

 75+ signed-up players, 2 regular Hitchin sessions, club kit and tournaments